grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 - Check metric `tempodb_compaction_bytes_written`
 If this is greater than zero (0), it means the compactor is running and writing to the backend.
 - Check metric `tempodb_compaction_errors_total`
-If this metric is greater than zero (0), it likely means there are permission related issues.
+If this metric is greater than zero (0), check the logs of the compactor for an error message.

 #### Solutions
-- Verify that the Compactor has the LIST, GET, PUT, and DELETE permissions on the bucket.
+- Verify that the Compactor has the LIST, GET, PUT, and DELETE permissions on the bucket objects.
   - If these permissions are missing, assign them to the compactor container.
+  - For detailed information, check - https://grafana.com/docs/tempo/latest/configuration/s3/#permissions
 - If there’s a compactor sitting idle while others are running, port-forward to the compactor’s http endpoint.
 Then go to `/compactor/ring` and click **Forget** on the inactive compactor.
 - Check the following configuration parameters to ensure that there are correct settings:
   - `traces_per_block` to determine when the ingester cuts blocks.